How to Create a Timeless Coastal Home

 Built-in Shelf Style with Subtle Coastal Accents

 What is timeless style?
 It is an interior design style that has staying power through decades because it isn’t too trendy and always seems to be relevant.
 A timeless look keeps your home always looking current and can be easily updated with a few accessories to feel like new.
 Timeless design is often thought of as being simple and sophisticated.
-Using some specific strategies and tips, you can create a look that is timeless and classic.
+Using some specific strategies and tips, you can create a look that is timeless, classic, and attainable.

 Why is it Important to Create a Timeless Look?

-When building or remodeling a home, there are always so many decisions.
-As trends come and go, you don’t want to make a decision that you will end up hating in a couple years!
+When building or remodeling a home, there are always so many decisions and different ways you could go about this.
+As trends come and go, you don’t want to make a decision that you will end up hating in a couple of years!
 Some questions to ask yourself when making selections on finishes:

 • Is it adaptable?